 How Old Are Guinea Pigs When They Can Get Pregnant?

-How Can U Tell If a Guinea Pig Is Pregnant?
+How Can You Tell If a Guinea Pig Is Pregnant?

-It is obvious that once a female guinea pig was in the same space with a male guinea pig, the chances of her being pregnant are high.
+It is obvious that once a female guinea pig was in the same space as a male guinea pig, the chances of her being pregnant are high.

 The first thing is to see her everyday habits.
-For example, does she eat more than usual?
 When the pregnancy advances, the sow will have a better appetite, and you’d feed the female guinea pig 3 times more than you usually do.

-Hand in hand with the diet changes are the weight changes, obviously.
-Try to measure the female guinea pig, if you have a grams/oz. scale.
+Hand in hand with the diet changes are the weight changes.
+Try to measure the female guinea pig if you have a grams/oz. scale.
 Keep an eye on the weight and write it down constantly, because once pregnant, the guinea pig can weigh double her size (which is usually 1.5 lbs.).
 This rule goes for mature females, and not developing ones that gain weight naturally.

 Proper Care of a Pregnant Guinea Pig

 For the proper environment, some precautions must be taken as well.
 Keep her cage as it is because even a small change will set her off balance and stress her too much.
-No loud noises or too much light or darkness, let it all be normal as if for a human being.
+No loud noises or too much light or darkness.
 Take care of the temperature as well, too much heat or too much draft will disrupt her coziness.

 If you do want to play with her, know that it will be not advisable or possible.
 The sow will be heavy and move harder around the cage or on the floor, so keep that in mind.
 Avoid nagging her with baths or brushing or stroking her fur.
 Let her rest and relax as she pleases.